ianmurfinxyz/itzcoatl/README.md

 ## Compilation

 The engine has dependencies on SDL2, SDL2_mixer, and an opengl implementation such as mesa.
-So on whatever linux platform you are on just clone the repo, install the dependencies with your package manager and run make.
+I have only tested the game on Arch and Ubuntu so I do not know if it will compile on other distros.

 So on arch: